Jump-Start Your Weight Loss Today!

-Daily physical activity is essential to losing weight and keeping it off.
+Daily physical activity is essential to losing weight and maintaining that weight loss.
 Marty Irons, R.Ph., CDE, says a pedometer is great for measuring your progress in a fun way.

 Try It Now: Using your pedometer, track the steps you currently take and add 200 per week until you reach 10,000 steps a day (about 5 miles).
-Joanne Gallivan, M.S., R.D., recommends using the National Diabetes Education Program's free food and activity tracker, which you can order online.
+Joanne Gallivan, RD, recommends using the National Diabetes Education Program's free food and activity tracker, which you can order online.

 Record What You Eat

-People who keep records of the foods they eat tend to lose twice as much weight as people who don't list what they eat, says Marion Franz, M.S., R.D., L.D., CDE.
+People who keep records of the foods they eat tend to lose twice as much weight as people who don't account for what they eat, says Marion Franz, RD, LD, CDE.

-Try It Now: In a journal or food diary, keep track of the foods and portions you eat.
-For a more in-depth look, record calories, fat, protein, and carbohydrate, too.
-Then schedule an appointment with a dietitian to develop a healthful eating plan that will help you slowly trim those excess pounds.
-For most people, losing 1-2 pounds a week is a sensible goal.
+Try It Now: In a journal, food diary, or mobile or online app, keep track of the foods and portions you eat.
+For a more in-depth understanding of your food choices and meals, record calories, fat, protein, and carbohydrate, too.

 Eat Before Grocery Shopping

-Filling your cupboards with bad-for-you treats bought on the fly can break your willpower when a mid-afternoon craving hits.
+Filling your cupboards with unhealthy treats that you buy on the fly can break your willpower when cravings hit.
 Start at the source by eating a healthy snack before you go food shopping.
-That way you'll feel full and less vulnerable to cookies or other bad choices at the supermarket.
+That way you'll feel full and less vulnerable to cookies or other high-sugar and high-fat choices at the supermarket.

 Call on a Friend

-Try It Now: Get in touch with a friend or family member who would be a great weight loss cheerleader.
+Try It Now: Get in touch with a friend or family member who would be a great weight loss cheerleader for you.
 Plan to check in with your friend several times a month to discuss your progress, celebrate victories, and brainstorm ways to meet challenges.
 Even better, encourage your weight loss partner to participate in making healthier choices, too.

 Overcome Emotional Eating

 Eating when you're stressed, angry, excited, or bored -- rather than physically hungry -- can be a major cause of weight gain.
-Paul Ciechanowski, M.D., M.P.H., suggests jotting on paper your personal ABCs of eating behaviors:
+Paul Ciechanowski, M.D., M.P.H., suggests writing down your personal ABCs of eating behaviors:

 Try It Now: Along with recording the foods you eat in your journal or food diary, include how you feel when you eat, paying attention to the ABCs.
-Reflect on your own comments or share them with a dietitian.
+Reflect on your own comments, or share them with your health care provider, dietitian, diabetes educator, friend, family member, or members of a weight control support group.
 Do you tend to eat more or eat less healthfully in emotional situations?
-The next time you experience the emotion, try going for a walk, calling a friend, or distracting yourself in another way that doesn't hurt your weight loss plans.
+The next time you experience the emotion, try going for a walk, calling a friend, or distracting yourself in another way that doesn't hurt your weight loss efforts.

 Read Food Labels

-Ever stop to check out that nutrition facts label on your food?
+Ever stop to check out the nutrition facts labels on the foods you buy?
 You should.
-These labels point out calories, fat, carbs, and more.
-The serving size is especially important -- if you eat 10 crackers instead of the recommended six, you're getting more calories than you may be calculating.
+These labels list calories, fat, carbs, and much more.
+The serving size is especially important -- if you eat 10 crackers instead of the recommended six, you're consuming more calories than you may be calculating.

 Try It Now: Grab a box of cereal or another pantry item from your kitchen.
-Take time to look over the nutrition label, considering all of its elements, including the ingredients.
-Familiarize yourself with what you're eating.
+Take time to look over the nutrition label, considering all of the nutrients it provides, including the ingredients.
+Familiarize yourself with what you're eating and how much.

 Enjoy Fruit for Dessert

-Take advantage of in-season fresh fruits -- and cut calories -- by choosing fresh fruit for dessert instead of heavier fare.
-Chris Smith, The Diabetic Chef®, heightens the flavors of juicy, ripe, in-season fruits with a splash of citrus juice or pinch of fresh herb, such as mint, for terrific taste without calories.
+Take advantage of in-season fresh fruits -- and cut calories -- by choosing fresh fruit for dessert instead of high-sugar or high-fat options.
+Chris Smith, The Diabetic Chef, heightens the flavors of juicy, ripe, in-season fruits with a splash of citrus juice or pinch of fresh herb, such as mint, for terrific taste without calories.
 He also savors his occasional desserts by eating slowly and enjoying every bite.